fcgomezr/Udacity-Project-3/README.md

 - Choose a different clssification metric to optimize for
 - Choose a different termination policy like `No Termination`, `Median stopping`, etc.
 - Specify a different sampling method like `Bayesian`, `Grid`, etc.

+## Screen Recording
+*TODO* Provide a link to a screen recording of the project in action.
+Remember that the screencast should demonstrate:
+- A working model
+- Demo of the deployed  model
+- Demo of a sample request sent to the endpoint and its response